annotation/text-fabric/docs/Api/General.md

             be added to the same api, so you do not have to to call `api.makeAvailableIn(globals())` again after this!

+    ??? info "silent"
+        The features will be loaded rather silently, most messages will be suppressed.
+        Time consuming operations will always be announced, so that you know what Text-Fabric is doing.
+If `silent=True` is passed, all informational messages will be suppressed.
+This is handy I you want to load data as part of other methods, on-the-fly.

 ??? abstract "api.makeAvailableIn(globals())"
     ```python